 We live in a complex world, where students experience both the benefits and challenges of continual change as they navigate their paths to adulthood.
 As active citizens, they will need a framework from which to appreciate and evaluate who they are in an individual, societal, cultural, and global context.
 History provides an important part of that framework.

 The History Department at SEM is committed to a program of studies basic not only to a college preparatory curriculum but to the broader goal of learning for life.
-We encourage each girl to explore the fundamental philosophies and institutions that have shaped human political, economic, social, and spiritual development by studying the history of our community, our nation, and our world.
-Through senior elective courses, the curriculum is expanded to give students in-depth exposure to specific time periods, regions, and more specialized areas of focus like urban studies and women’s studies.
+We encourage each student to explore the fundamental philosophies and institutions that have shaped human political, economic, social, and spiritual development by studying the history of our community, our nation, and our world.
+Through elective courses, the curriculum is expanded to give students in-depth exposure to specific time periods and regions.
 Honors and Advanced Placement sectioning gives qualified students the opportunity for learning on a more intensive level.

 Departmental Requirements: 3 years including U.S. History

 Includes electives, though not all elective courses are offered each year or trimester.
 Students may also enroll in additional electives and APs offered through SEM's membership in the Online School for Girls.

 - World History: Junior Year